timquinlan/nginxplus_dynamic_rewrites/README.md

 **Port 81:** prior to any content handling it uses NJS to evaluate the keyvalue store, if there is a rewrite present for the current URI it will check the timebounds keyvalue store and evaluate if the rewrite has has expired or not.

-The njs for this example is called on every event.
+The njs for this example is called on every request.
 The dyn_rewrite function checks the rewrites keyval zone, if there is no rewrite for the current uri it sets $testval to 0, causing nginx to bypass the if statemnets and continue on its normal flow of content handling.
-If there is a rewrite for the current uri it checks the timebounds keyval zone and determines if the rewrite is valid.
-If the rewrite is valid it sets $testval to 1 which will execute a rewrite to the defined uri.
+If there is a rewrite for the current uri it checks the timebounds keyval zone and determines if the rewrite is not expired.
+If the rewrite is timebound is in the past, it sets $testval to 1 which will execute a rewrite to the defined uri.
 If it is invalid it sets $testval to 2 which will execute a rewrite to the /expired location.

     function dyn_rewrite(r) {